XXV - Anamnesis

 “My name is Victor.
 I’d shake your hand, but…” He gestured toward the yellow tinted force field separating us.
-“These people - they call themselves The Corporation - kidnapped me…um, what day is this?”
+“These people call themselves The Corporation.
+They kidnapped me…um, what day is this?”

 “No, the whole date,” he asked, correcting himself.

-Victor stared off, frowning.
+Victor stared off with a huge frown.
 “It’s only been two months?
-Fuck.”
+Fuck!”